 Teacher Service Learning

 Each service learning program is limited to a maximum of 15 participants, with a minimum of 5 participants required.
 Additional programs can be offered where needed.
+This program can be tailored to meet the needs of your school and staff.

 This program aims to give teachers and school faculty a rich and meaningful experience by;